-The Centre for research on Risks and Crises (CRC) was established in January 2008, with the aim of strengthening research and training in the field of risk prevention and crisis management at MINES ParisTech/ PSL Research University.
+The Centre for research on Risks and Crises (CRC) was established in January 2008, with the aim of strengthening research and training in the field of risk prevention and crisis management at Mines Paris/ PSL.

-CRC is part of the Department of Economics, Management and Society (EMS) at MINES ParisTech.
+CRC is part of the Department of Economics, Management and Society (EMS) at Mines Paris.
 It is also associated with the CARNOT M.I.N.E.S.
 Institute.

 The CRC conducts interdisciplinary research that lies at the crossroads of human and social sciences and engineering sciences.
 To this end, it draws upon, links and integrates the following disciplines: anthropology, law, ergonomics, geography, management, history of science and technology, forensics, psychology, cognitive and information sciences, and engineering sciences.